The 3 Different Types of CMO: Which One Are You?

 3. Big Thinker

-- Plays one of the leading parts in defining not only the marketing strategy but the corporate strategy and driving overall technological change to the business.
+- Plays one of the leading parts in defining not only the marketing strategy but the corporate strategy and driving overall technological change in the business.

-- Explores existing and new marketing channels, contributes to experimenting with and adopting new technology.
+- Explores existing and new marketing channels and contributes to experimenting with and adopting new technology.

 Your CMO role is largely defined by the point at which you joined your organization.

 As a senior marketing executive, you likely find your role more diverse and all-encompassing when you have been in place since the organization’s inception.